Sky-Watcher EQ8-R Pro (First Impressions)

 Before I share any more down-to-earth amateur astrophotographer problems with you, I feel that it is important to let you know exactly how and why an unreleased Sky-Watcher EQ8-R Pro computerized GoTo mount was delivered to me.

-Why I Do I Have One?
+Why Do I Have One?

 The team at Sky-Watcher wanted someone to review the EQ8-R Pro mount in a “real world” situation, and my light-polluted backyard in the city fit the bill quite nicely.
-To be quite honest, I did not have a need for a computerized GoTo telescope mount this large, but I am always happy to try out new equipment to better understand this hobby overall.
+To be quite honest, I did not need a computerized GoTo telescope mount this large, but I am always happy to try out new equipment to better understand this hobby overall.

 I have developed a great relationship with Sky-Watcher USA over the past year, and feel very comfortable demoing new products on my YouTube channel and website.
 This would not be the case if there were strict guidelines about what I can, or can’t say about the equipment, and I am happy to report, that there aren’t!